Knightflare15/Tetris/MASTER_README.md

 - preflight requests
 - why backend tools like Postman do not behave the same way as browsers

+What to understand:

+- CORS is enforced by browsers, not by backend runtimes in the same way.
+- Two URLs that look similar can still be different origins if scheme, host, or port differ.
+- This matters a lot in local development where frontend and backend may run on different ports.

 ### 4.23 Build Tooling

 Used tools: